tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 - How to / should we version the authenticated encryption handshake itself (ie. upfront protocol negotiation for the P2PVersion)
+- How to / should we version ABCI itself?
+Should it just be absorbed by the BlockVersion?

 ## Changelog

+- 18-09-2018: Updates after working a bit on implementation
+    - ABCI Handshake needs to happen independently of starting the app conns so we can see the result
+    - Add question about ABCI protocol version
+- 16-08-2018: Updates after discussion with SDK team
+    - Remove signalling for next version from Header/ABCI
 - 03-08-2018: Updates from discussion with Jae:
   - ProtocolVersion contains Block/AppVersion, not Current/Next
   - signal upgrades to Tendermint using EndBlock fields